Kim Tae-Hee Is A True Aries, Actress Celebrates Her Birthday With Singer Rain

 — Netizen Drama (@NetizenDrama) March 28, 2017

 After the wedding, the duo took a trip to Bali to celebrate their honeymoon.
-Other than this expected five-day getaway, no clues have come to light pertaining to the couple’s travel plans.
+Other than this expected five-day getaway, no clues have come to light about the couple’s travel plans.

-The Hallyu couple adorned the pages of Harper’s Bazaar, and had a heart-to-heart discussion about their views on romance and relationships.
+The Hallyu couple adorned the pages of Harper’s Bazaar and had a heart-to-heart discussion about their views on romance and relationships.
 What they said during the interaction proved that they were made for each other.

 Actress Kim Tae-hee is a true Aries.
 The March-born princess has everything that one could wish for.
 She had the perfect fairytale wedding with the man she loved.
 The way he wooed her melted the hearts of fans.